 Arabicas are high-grown (usually 3000 feet and up) with a much wider range of taste and, depending on the handling, are considered to have outstanding quality.
 Most specialty coffee shops use exclusively Arabica coffee beans.
 The higher a coffee is grown, the harder the coffee bean is.
 The harder the coffee bean is, the better its flavor profile.
 We carry a very wide selection of world-class Arabica coffees for your drinking pleasure.

 Below you find some of the growing regions throughout the world that are well known in the coffee industry.

 Other Great Coffee from around the World:

-Often you will hear the term “Single Origin” when discussing coffee.
-Single Origin refers to coffee that grows only in a single region or country.
-For Instance, among Guatemalan Coffees, there are three regions.
+Often you will hear the term “Single Origin” (also known as a varietal) when discussing coffee.
+Single Origin refers to the country where the coffee is grown.
+The name of the country will often be followed by the growing region and sometimes the farm as well.
+For instance, among Guatemalan coffees, there are three regions.
 Coffee from each region is referred to as single origin due to the unique characteristics of each region, despite the fact that it comes from the same country.
 In Guatemala, Lake Atitlan, Antigua, and Hue Hue Tenango, are the three primary growing regions, each producing distinct and unique coffees.

 Similarly, when you hear about African Coffee, this refers to the coffee that originates from several different countries that are home to multiple coffee-producing regions.
 For instance, it can refer to Ethiopian Coffee, which includes coffee from origins such as Sidamo and Harrar.
 Or it could refer to Kenyan coffee, which includes coffees from the Mount Kenya and Nyanza regions.